augerai/a2ml/README.md

 ## Using the A2ML API
 After you have configured the YAML files as shown above (whether from scratch or using the templates provided by "a2ml new") you can use the API to import, train, evaluate, deploy, predict and review (the PREDIT pipeline).
+These configured

 In your Python code, you will first need retrieve the configuration by referring to a Context() object.
 Then you can create a client for the A2ML class.
-From that client object you will execute the various PREDIT pipeline methods (starting from "import_data".
+From that client object you will execute the various PREDIT pipeline methods (starting from "import_data").
 Below is example Python code for this.

 ```
 import os
 from a2ml.api.a2ml import A2ML
-    from a2ml.api.google.a2ml import GoogleA2ML
 from a2ml.api.utils.context import Context
-    self.ctx = Context()
+ctx = Context()
-    a2ml = GoogleA2ML(self.ctx)
+a2ml = A2ML(ctx)
 result = a2ml.import_data()
 ```

 ## Development Setup